Apple will launch iPhone 11 on Sept. 10 in Cupertino

 Get ready for the iPhone 11 on Sept.
 10.

-Apple today sent invites to reporters for its next big product launch.
-It plans to introduce its newest devices and services at 10 a.m., at the Steve Jobs Theater in Cupertino.
+Apple sent invitations to the media on Thursday for its next big product launch.
+It plans to introduce its newest devices and services at 10 a.m.
+PT at the Steve Jobs Theater in Cupertino, California.

 The iPhone may be a tougher sell this year.
 Apple isn't expected to change the basic design of the device, making it the first time the iPhone's had the same look for three years in a row.
 At the same time, rivals are introducing phones with flexible screens and with 5G -- two innovations not found in Apple devices.
 Many people are looking toward 2020 for big iPhone changes.